 Table of Contents

-If you are a climber, chances are that when you hear “Mexico” and “rock climbing” in the same sentence, you picture the impeccable limestone walls of El Potrero Chico.
+If you are a climber, chances are that when you hear “Mexico” and “rock climbing” in the same sentence, you picture the impeccable limestone walls of El Potrero Chico, which rival the best states for rock climbing its northward neighbor has to offer.
 After 15 years living, climbing and developing routes there, I journeyed southwards to check out what else Mexico had to offer.
 What I found was an overlooked treasure trove of world-class climbing: one of the tallest granite monoliths on earth, word-class splitter rhyolite cracks, and overhangs of cobbled conglomerate.
 It didn’t take me long to make Central Mexico my new home.